i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 ```````````````

 The Double Ratchet handles lost or out-of-order messages by including in each message header
-the message's number in the sending chain (N=0,1,2,...)
-and the length (number of message keys) in the previous sending chain (PN).
-This enables the recipient to advance to the relevant message key while storing skipped message keys
+a tag.
+The receiver looks up the index of the tag, this is the message number N.
+If the message contains a Message Number block with a PN value,
+the recipient can delete any tags higher than that value in the previous tag set,
+while retaining skipped tags
-in case the skipped messages arrive later.
+from the previous tag set in case the skipped messages arrive later.

-On receiving a message, if a DH ratchet step is triggered then the received PN
-minus the length of the current receiving chain is the number of skipped messages in that receiving chain.
-The received N is the number of skipped messages in the new receiving chain (i.e. the chain after the DH ratchet).

-If a DH ratchet step isn't triggered, then the received N minus the length of the receiving chain
-is the number of skipped messages in that chain.

 Sample Implementation